Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Fluctuation-dissipation relation (FDR) for SCN

-The crucial assumption now is that this system can equilibrate, i.e. $P_s$ is the Boltzmann distribution itself:
+The crucial assumption now is that the system can equilibrate, i.e. that $P_s$ is the Boltzmann distribution itself:

-where $\beta=(k_B T)^{-1}$ and $T$ is temperature.
-In this case \eqref{eq:FP} defines the unknown spectrum $\Lambda_K$.
-Equilibration is possible in the colloidal glasses below the random close packing \cite{bib:rev1}, though it is extremely slow.
-For $H(r)$ being the equilibrium noise correlation function, our approach is fully consistent and exact.
-However, as the Langevin dynamics can be applied both in- and out-of equilibrium, this dynamics (uncontrollably) approximates also the non-equilibrium regime, converging asymptotically to the exact results as system equilibrates.
+where $\mathcal{N}$ is the normalization constant.
+When $P_s$ is known, \eqref{eq:FPE0} becomes the equation that defines the unknown spectrum $\Lambda_\Gamma$ and thus the FDR for SCN.
+The equilibration is possible in supercooled colloids, below the random close packing limit \cite{bib:rev1}, though it is extremely slow.
+The above method of defining the FDR is fully consistent when $H(r)$ is the equilibrium noise correlation function.